dougbutner/web-4/README.md

  3. **Pseudonymity and Information Entropy** Information degradation over time, pseudo accounts in sensitive systems
  4. **Harmonic GeoSocial Systems**

+Each idea can be used separately or in tandem.
+Here we will propos

 Int he following sections, we will discuss these concepts one at a time, then look at possible applications of these web 4 concepts, and a roadmap to reality.